data-apis/dataframe-api/spec/design_topics/python_builtin_types.md

 result_1: Column = column_2 - column_1.std()
 result_2: FancyBool = column_2.std() > column_1.std()
 ```

+Note that the scalars above are library-specific ones - they may be used to keep
+data on GPU, or to keep data lazy.

 The following, however, may raise, dependening on the
 implementation:
 ```python